Melipona beecheii: Defense

 Though M. beecheii is a stingless bee, it has the ability to bite other organisms when it feels threatened or is under attack.
 When in a communal setting, M. beecheii coordinates attack signals via secretions from their mandibular glands.
 The main pheromone involved in eliciting a communal attack response in M. beecheii is farnesyl acetate.
 When secreted, all individuals in the nest are stimulated to attack.
 An additional strategy that M. beecheii uses to protect itself from predation is remaining inside its nest.
 Because M. beecheii primarily builds its nest inside trees, remaining inside the nest proves to be a rather sturdy and safe environment to protect each individual organism from predation.

 Human importance

-Beekeepers in the Yucatán peninsula have harvested honey from the nests of M. beecheii until African honeybees arrived.
+Beekeepers in the Yucatán peninsula have harvested honey from the nests of M. beecheii until Africanized bees arrived.
 As a result, M. beecheii is facing loss of habitat and the ancient tradition of stingless beekeeping is on the verge of dying out.